 - From the left pane select Device Manager

-- Under Display Adapters, find your NVidia driver, right-click on it and go to Properites
+- Under Display Adapters, find your NVidia driver, right-click on it and go to Properties

 - Beneath Driver tab, go to Roll back driver

 - Restart your computer

-This solution could be applied on both Windows 10 and Windows 10/8.1 operating systems, and it should solve your problems with screen resolution.
+This solution could be applied to both Windows 10 and Windows 10/8.1 operating systems, and it should solve your problems with screen resolution.
 On the other hand, if you’re unable to roll back your driver, go to NVidia website, find the working version of the driver, download it and install it manually.